Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Where to stay in Porto | Ribeira District

-After central Porto, the Ribeira area is the second best place to stay in Porto.
-But I warn you that Ribeira is the lowest part of the city, so you can expect to be climbing a lot of hills to visit the city’s attractions.
+The Ribeira area is the second-best place to stay in Porto after central Porto.
+But I warn you that Ribeira is the lowest part of the city, so you can expect to climb many hills to visit the city’s attractions.

 But what makes the Ribeira so popular is the great postcard of Porto, the D. Luís Bridge crossing the Douro River, and the hill with countless colorful buildings in the background.